WordPress/gutenberg/docs/designers-developers/developers/packages.md

 WordPress exposes a list of JavaScript packages and tools for WordPress development.

-## Using the packages via WordPress global
+## Using the Packages via WordPress Global

 JavaScript packages are available as a registered script in WordPress and can be accessed using the `wp` global variable.